wesaraw/grocery-app-and-list/README.md

 ### Weeks per Month

 Several calculations convert monthly amounts to weekly values.
 The extension uses `4.33` weeks per month (stored in `utils/constants.js` as `WEEKS_PER_MONTH`) as a simple average.

+### Meal Lists

+Lunch and dinner meals share the same list.
+The app refers to this combined list as **Lunch/Dinner**, so plan your weekly meal counts accordingly.
+For example, there are typically 14 lunch/dinner spots in a week (7 lunches and 7 dinners), and the combined list covers all of them.

+### Meal Math

+Meal planning uses the following formula to determine how many times a meal is prepared:

+`A × (B × C) × 52` = yearly spots for the category

+`(yearly spots / D) / 12` = monthly spots for a single meal

+where:
+- `A` is the number of meals of that category served **per day**
+- `B` is the number of people eating that category
+- `C` is the number of days per week they eat it
+- `D` is the number of different meals in the category

+Multiply the monthly spots by an ingredient's serving size to get the monthly amount needed.

+The file `utils/mealMath.js` exposes helpers and a `DEFAULT_MEALS_PER_DAY` object.
+Lunch and dinner share the `lunchDinner` key.
+Its default value is `2` (two meals each day), but you can adjust these counts per person in the future.